syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ## Enable or disable system keyboard

-The RichTextEditor supports restricting the system keyborad visibility while focusing on the RichTextEditor control.
+The RichTextEditor supports restricting the system keyboard visibility while focusing on the RichTextEditor control.
 The default value is true.

 {% tabs %}